A Review of Bayesian Uncertainty Quantification in Deep Probabilistic Image Segmentation: Tasks

 with $n$ being the number of pixels, and $\mu, \sigma$ and $\hat{\mu}, \hat{\sigma}$ the mean and standard deviation of the true and predicted segmentations set, respectively.
 Variables $a$ and $b$ represent the uncertainty map calculated through the pixel-wise variance across the true and predicted segmentations, respectively.

-\paragraph{Approaches} The most straightforward approach is to directly model the empirical stochasticity in the annotations with models that target the aleatoric uncertainty.
-Given that annotators have an intrinsically associated expertise, it can also be possible to modeling the annotator distribution.
+\paragraph{Approaches} The most straightforward approach is to directly model the empirical stochasticity in the annotations with stochasticity in the features.
+Given that annotators have an intrinsically associated expertise, it can also be possible to model the annotator distribution in the parameters.
 However, relying on the model to infer ambiguity in the parameters by observing the data, can become quite burdensome.
 This observation is reflected in literature, where we see that most approaches use conditional generative models to encapsulate observer variability (See Table~\ref{tab:OVtable}).
-While conditional generative models have been successfully applied for the task at hand, it has been shown that such models, without explicit conditioning, do not encapsulate more subtle variations such as distinct labeling styles of annotators~\cite{zepf2023label}.
+While conditional generative models have been successfully applied for the task at hand, it has been shown that such models, without explicit conditioning, do not encapsulate more subtle variations such as distinct labeling styles of annotators~\citep{zepf2023label}.
 VAE-based Probabilistic U-Net is the most popular approached followed by its hierarchical variants (HPU-Net and PHI-Seg) and SSNs.
 More recently, the growing popularity of DDPMs is apparent in the field.